 In this article, I will compare two of your main options – the Sonos Arc vs Beam.

-Let's take a look at many of each soundbar's important features so you can make your choice much more quickly.
+Let’s take a look at the most important features for each soundbar so you can make your choice much more quickly.

 |Sonos Arc||11 Class-D digital amplifiers: 8 full-range woofers + 3 tweeters|